MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 ## Write the code for Grover's algorithm

+Now let's see how to implement the code in Q#.

+### Grover's difussion operator

-First, we are going to write an operation that applies the steps b., c. and d. of the loop:
+First, we are going to write an operation that applies the steps b., c. and d. of the loop.
+These steps are sometimes known as the Grover's diffusion operation.

 ```qsharp
 operation ReflectAboutUniform(inputQubits : Qubit[]) : Unit {